 The models do not reward, nor incentivize faster response times.
-For example, if the target is to decrease the response time by, say, 20 seconds, the models value the same way a 20-second and a 80-second reduction in the response time.
-The queuing models underlying the formulations assume that the service and response times are independent from the utilization of drones.
-Wankm{\"u}ller et al. \cite{wankmuller2020optimal} focus on the use of drones for OHCAS occurring in mountainous regions and model the altitude effect on the travel time.
-The model determines the location of the drone bases and the drone dispatching policy with the objective of minimizing an objective function defined as a convex combination of number of drones and travel time.
-The network congestion and the time needed to recharged and clean a drone after service are not accounted for.
-Mackle et al. \cite{mackle2020data} present a genetic algorithm to calculate the number of drone bases needed to satisfy some OHCA response time threshold.
-The authors use a simulator to estimate the potential response time benefits of the drone network.
-Bogle et al. \cite{bogle2019case} use a coverage-type facility location model to determine the minimal number and location of drone stations so that a specified number of at-risk OHCA victims are reachable within a certain time.
-Cheskes et al. \cite{cheskes2020improving} use simulation to examine the feasibility and possible benefits of using drones for OHCAs in rural and remote areas.
+For example, if the target is to decrease the response time by, say, 20 seconds, \ML{the models consider a 20-second and an 80-second reduction in the response time as equally satisfactory.} The queueing models underlying the formulations assume that the service and response times are independent from the utilization of drones.
+Mackle et al. \cite{mackle2020data} present a genetic algorithm to calculate the number of drone bases needed to satisfy a response time threshold.
+Bogle et al. \cite{BogleQALY} use a coverage-type facility location model to determine the number and location of drone stations so that a specified number of at-risk OHCA victims are reachable within a certain time.
+Cheskes et al. \cite{cheskes2020improving} use simulation to examine the feasibility and benefits of using drones for OHCAs in rural and remote areas.